ga4gh/data-security/AAI/AAIConnectProfile.md

     (e.g. "ga4gh_passport_v1" is the [scope for GA4GH
     Passports](https://github.com/ga4gh-duri/ga4gh-duri.github.io/blob/master/researcher_ids/ga4gh_passport_v1.md#requirement-7)).

 -   `addtional claims`: OPTIONAL.
-Any other additional claims not specified are allowed.
+Any other additional non-GA4GH claims are allowed.
+This specification does not dictate the format of other claims.

 #### Claims sent to Data Holder by a Broker via /userinfo